matthias-bs/Flora2/09_software/Readme.md

 - Wi-Fi Manager integration failed due to lack of memory
 - Garbage collection is basically integrated by trial-and-error

+## Configuration

+- **secrets.py** must be modified according to your WiFi, MQTT and SMTP configuration!!!
+- **config.ini** must be modified according to your hardware setup, plants and personal taste!
+- It might be necessary to modify **config.py**, too.

 ## Files